r-ramos2/Splunk-Comprehensive-SIEM-and-Data-Ingestion-Guide/README.md

 ## **Conclusion**
 This comprehensive guide demonstrates the advanced use of Splunk for cybersecurity operations, from data ingestion to dashboard creation and query optimization.
 It highlights best practices in search processing and alert configuration, ensuring efficient monitoring and detection of potential security threats.

-Feel free to raise an issue or submit a pull request for improvements!